projectinnovatenewark/csx2/lessons/students/6_system_admin_cont/6_system_admin_continued.md

 </div>
 <br>

+###Exercise

+1. Break into groups of two.

+2. Create a new file called "partner.py".
+Ask your partner a question such as "What is your favorite food?", or "Where are you from?".
+You and your partner must ask each other different questions.

+3. Have your file output your partner's response to your question.
+Run that file.

+4. Add in another line of code to output your own response to the question that you asked your partner.
+Run the file once more.

 <div align=center><h2>…More Commands!</h2></div>

 We have been working in the terminal outside of files using "cat", rather than by reading/writing a file's contents from within the file itself.
 Well…there is a command for that! "nano" is a command line text-editor that allows you to open files and edit them directly in the terminal.